-On December 9, 2013, ArcelorMittal signed an agreement with Bekaert Group ("Bekaert") to extend its partnership with Bekaert in Latin America to Costa Rica and Ecuador.
-ArcelorMittal agreed to sell to Bekaert 73% of its wire drawing business in ArcelorMittal Costa Rica and Cimaf Cabos, a cable business in Osasco (São Paulo) Brazil, previously a branch of Belgo Bekaert Arames ("BBA").
+On April 30, 2014, in the framework of an agreement signed with Bekaert Group ("Bekaert") on December 9, 2013 to extend ArcelorMittal's partnership with Bekaert in Latin America to Costa Rica and Ecuador, the Company sold to Bekaert 73% of its wire drawing business in ArcelorMittal Costa Rica and Cimaf Cabos, a cable business in Osasco (São Paulo) Brazil, previously a branch of Belgo Bekaert Arames ("BBA").
 BBA is a consolidated entity in which ArcelorMittal holds a 55% controlling interest.
 The two businesses were part of the Brazil reportable segment.
-ArcelorMittal also acquired a 27% non-controlling interest in the Ideal Alambrec Ecuador plant controlled by Bekaert.
-The transaction was completed on April 30, 2014.
+ArcelorMittal also acquired on the same date a 27% non-controlling interest in the Ideal Alambrec Ecuador plant controlled by Bekaert.